 Eastern Florida State College Employee Orientation Review

-The initial welcome information from the original orientation — the introduction to our President, the Board of Trustees, and the Executive Council (Vice Presidents and Provosts) — may be found in Administration & Departments.
-Our Mission, Vision and Philosophy statements are in the Our History & Mission section of website.
-Campus maps are located in the Our Campuses section.
+The initial welcome information from the original orientation—the introduction to our President, the Board of Trustees and the Executive Council (Vice Presidents and Provosts)—may be found in Administration & Departments.
+Our Mission, Vision and Philosophy statements are in the Our History & Mission section of the website.
+Campus maps are located in the Our Locations/Campuses section.

 The Safety Section includes important guidelines for driving and parking on campus.
-Information on obtaining parking permits and on other campus safety rules are located online in the Campus Security web section.
+Information on obtaining parking permits and on other campus safety rules is located online in the Campus Security web section.